The wing of an airplane viewed from inside, with a colorful sunset or sunrise in the background over clouds.

 24 hours before: check online.
 At the gate: ask the agent.
 On boarding: mention it to cabin crew.
 This sounds excessive.
 It isn't.
 A 30-second check can save an 11-hour flight with nothing but bread rolls.

-Most airlines need at least 24 hours notice.
+Timing matters.
+Most airlines need at least 24 hours.
 Some want 48.
 A few require 72.
 Earlier is always safer.
 Do it at booking and forget about it.

 What to Actually Expect

-About 70% of VGML meals arrive as expected — a third are genuinely decent, the rest are basic but fine.
-It's not always exciting, but you'll eat.
+About 70% of VGML meals arrive as expected.
+A third are properly decent, the rest are basic but fine.
 The trick is knowing which airlines consistently deliver, and what to watch for on the tray.

 The main dish is usually good

-Pasta, curry, stir-fry — the hot entrée is almost always properly vegan.
-Just do a quick tray check for butter packets or yogurt that sometimes sneak in alongside.
-Easy to spot, easy to set aside.
+Pasta, curry, stir-fry: the hot entrée is almost always properly vegan.
+Do a quick tray check for butter packets or yogurt that sometimes sneak in alongside.

 Departure airport matters

-Same airline can vary by route — it depends which catering company loads your flight.
+Same airline can vary by route.
+It depends which catering company loads your flight.
 Major hubs and vegan-friendly cities tend to do better.
-One more reason to check the directory.

 Breakfast is the weak spot

 Dinner service is solid.
-Breakfast can be underwhelming — often just fruit and a bread roll.
+Breakfast can be underwhelming, often just fruit and a bread roll.
 For early flights or long connections, bring something from the airport.
-Problem solved.

 Find Your Airline